Skip to main content

 Q4: Will it really not recur?

-As long as removal is complete, there will be no recurrence.
-Dr. Liu follows the "Clean First" principle, using rotational curettage to thoroughly remove apocrine glands.
-Apocrine glands cannot regenerate - our pediatric cases have had zero recurrence to date.
+As long as removal is thorough, recurrence is uncommon.
+Dr. Liu follows the "Clean First" principle, using rotational curettage to carefully remove apocrine glands.
+Apocrine glands cannot regenerate - our pediatric cases have had no recurrence reported to date.

 Q5: When is the best time for surgery?